straube/console/README.md

 Run `php app/console list` from command line.

 There is a **Demo** command inside `src/Acme/Demo` dir.
 You can use it as base for your own commands.

+If you create a new namespace for your commands - what you'll probably do - remember to update `composer.json` file to load your new namespace and `app/console`to look for your commands in the right place.